 A species of seagrass that is endemic to the Mediterranean (Posidonia oceanica) lays the foundation for rich biodiversity in the sheltered bays around the Northern Cyclades Islands.
-This part of the Aegean Sea is home to more than 200 species of fishes (including bream and brown wrasse); loggerhead sea turtles; many bird species, including the rare Aegean gull; bottlenose, striped, and Risso’s dolphins; the Mediterranean monk seal, one of the most endangered marine mammals in the world; and the endangered sperm whale.
+This part of the Aegean Sea is home to more than 200 species of fishes; loggerhead sea turtles; many bird species, including the rare Aegean gull; bottlenose, striped, and Risso’s dolphins; the Mediterranean monk seal, one of the most endangered marine mammals in the world; and the endangered sperm whale.

 The many tourists who come to this stunning area are unwittingly causing the seagrass grave harm.
-Many recreational boats drop their anchors on the sensitive seagrass beds—and once the seagrass is torn up, it takes a very long time for these slow-growing plants to recover.
+Many recreational boats drop their anchors on the sensitive seagrass beds—and once they tear up the seagrass, it takes a very long time for these slow-growing plants to recover.
 Boat anchors are the most serious threat to seagrass in the area.

-To reduce the damage, this project is funding a seagrass education program targeting school communities, boat operators, and tourists on four popular islands, Syros, Kea, Andros, and Mykonos.
+To reduce the damage, this project is funding a seagrass education program.
+It will target school communities, boat operators, and tourists on four popular islands: Syros, Kea, Andros, and Mykonos.
 The campaign includes educating tourists with signs and brochures; outreach to island schools with educational materials and photo contests; and community engagement on each island, through meetings and media.